bniculea/beginning-programming/Session6/Session6.md

     - Input: 7
     - Output: Month have 31 days
     - Note: there are multiple months with 31 and 30 days
-5. Write a C code that prompts the user to input tree integer values and find the greatest value of the three values.
+5. Write a C++ code that prompts the user to input tree integer values and find the greatest value of the three values.
     - Input: 3 7 1
     - Output: The greatest number is 7
 6. Write C code to compute the real roots of the equation: ax^2+bx+c=0.